scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Distribution of Cryptographic Material {#crypto-api}

-Control Services distribute cryptographic material for the PKI (see {{I-D.dekater-scion-pki}}) using the following protobuf messages through the `TrustMaterialService`:
+Control Services distribute cryptographic material for the PKI (see {{I-D.dekater-scion-pki}}) using the following protobuf messages through the `TrustMaterialService` RPCs:

-- `Chains(ChainsRequest)`: Returns the certificate chains that match the request.
-- `TRC(TRCRequest)`: Returns a specific TRC that matches the request.

 ~~~~~
 service TrustMaterialService {